-• Served as principal investigator (PI) on a study conducted summer 2017 entitled “The Benefit of Transmedia Over Traditional Media for Science Communication.”
+• Served as principal investigator (PI) on a study conducted summer 2017 entitled “The Benefit of Multimedia Over Traditional Media for Science Communication.”
 This research examines what benefits or challenges exist for transmedia storytelling compared to a standard text piece.

 • Served as co-PI (communications element) for “Can carryover effects improve oyster aquaculture production?”